shajeerEmiratesZone/vue_crud_dummyjson/README.md

 npm install
 ```

-## Make a cop of .env.example and rename to .env
+## Make a copy of .env.example and rename to .env

 ```sh
 cp .env.example .env